-Is it not so clear how big a contribution the Adler zero produces when the pion masses are really heavy, and these resonances appear as bound or virtual bound states.
-Nonetheless, the main problem when dealing with lighter extractions is that the subthreshold features and left hand cuts start playing a non negligible role in the extraction.
+It is not so clear how large the effect of the Adler zero is when the pion mass is really heavy, and these resonances appear as bound or virtual bound states.
+Nonetheless, the main problem when dealing with lighter extractions is that the subthreshold features and left-hand cuts start playing a non-negligible role in the extraction.
 Thus one needs to include as much information as possible to get a reliable determination of the resonance pole position.
-There exists a very recent Lattice QCD determination of the \kap resonance at close to physical pion masses~\cite{Rendon:2020rtw}.
-We have included their figure as Fig.~\ref{fig:polekappalattice} to showcase our previous explanation.
-In the left panel the heavier pion-mass results ($\simeq$ 317 MeV) are depicted, whereas the lighter pion-mass results are shown on the right panel ($\simeq$ 176 MeV).
-Of the four different parameterizations used by the authors, the darker ones are compatible between themselves, and their uncertainties shrink when the pion mass decreases.
-These two include the so called Adler Zero at LO in ChPT, which produces a significant improvement when extracting the resonance, as the Alder Zero gets closer to the resonance the lighter this pion mass is.
-The other two parameterizations are built around the $K$-matrix and effective range formalisms.
+There exists a very recent lattice QCD determination of the \kap resonance at close-to-physical pion mass~\cite{Rendon:2020rtw}.
+We have included their figure as Fig.~\ref{fig:polekappalattice} to illustrate our previous explanation.
+In the left panel, the heavier pion-mass results ($m_\pi\simeq$ 317 MeV) are depicted, whereas the lighter pion-mass results are shown on the right panel ($m_\pi\simeq$ 176 MeV).
+Of the four different parameterizations used by the authors, the darker ones are compatible among themselves, and their uncertainties shrink when the pion mass decreases.
+These two include the Adler zero at LO in ChPT, which produces a significant improvement when extracting the resonance, as the lighter $m_\pi$, the closer to the resonance lies the Adler zero.
+The other two parameterizations are built with $K$-matrix and effective range formalisms.
 This picture may illustrate just how challenging the extraction of broad resonances is, and why incorporating first principle features from QCD into our amplitude analyses is paramount to the robust determination of the QCD spectra.
-Lattice QCD collaborations will be able to access close to physical pion masses in the near future.
-Thus an approach based on constraining the amplitudes and the data, like ours, could look appealing.
+Lattice QCD collaborations will be able to access close-to-physical pion mass in the near future and thus, to extract their resonance poles, an approach based on constraining the amplitudes and the data, like ours, seems to be a must.

-Nevertheless, despite all this growing support for its existence and properties, the \kap still carries the "Needs Confirmation" label in the RPP \cite{pdg}.
+Nevertheless, despite all this growing support for its existence and properties, the \kap still carries the ``Needs Confirmation'' label in the RPP \cite{pdg}.
 Thus, following the quotation at the beginning of this subsection, we have very recently proportioned further weight of evidence in support of the existence and precise parameter determination of this strangeness carrying resonance.